This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 TransferWise also repeatedly mentioned “10x cheaper” and “up to 90%” savings in its advertising:

-It was also not the case in some of the world’s largest corridors.
+This wasn’t the case in some of the world’s largest corridors.
 For example, for USA-to-China:

 In the USA-to-India corridor, which includes uniquely sophisticated senders, TransferWise was not even among the top five cheapest providers for money transfers: